Spectral properties and coding transitions of Haar-random quantum codes: Many-Body Weight Distributions and Weight Enumerator Polynomials

 \subsection{Application to quantum codes}

 Consider a quantum code encoding a $k$ logical qudits.
-As illustrated in~\autoref{fig:noisy-encoding}, before acting with the quantum channel, this code is described by a pure state on the system ($N$ qudits) + reference ($k$ qudits).
-Writing each Pauli string in the decomposition of $\rho$ as a tensor product $L \otimes S$, we obtain
+As illustrated in~\autoref{fig:noisy-encoding}, before acting with the quantum channel, this code is described by a pure state on the reference ($k$ qudits) + system ($N$ qudits).
+Writing each Pauli string in the decomposition of $\rho$ as a tensor product $\logic \otimes \stab$, we obtain